-The new year opened on a real “low note” in the fight against cancer, and the more than 125 oncology specialists of Regional Cancer Care Associates, LLC, or RCCA, couldn’t be happier.
+The new year opened on a real “low note” in the fight against cancer, and the oncology specialists of Regional Cancer Care Associates, LLC, or RCCA, couldn’t be happier.

 Michael Reale, MD, said that the pace of progress is accelerating, and that physicians and patients can expect more gains in the years ahead.
 Dr. Reale, a medical oncologist and hematologist who practices at RCCA’s Manchester, Conn., office said, “The ‘pipeline’ of new cancer-fighting agents in late stages of clinical development is very robust.
 Many of these investigational agents employ mechanisms of action that reflect an expanded understanding of how cancer arises and then spreads, or metastasizes.
 Additionally, we are drawing on large databases and other resources to determine which combinations of treatments, and in which sequence, are most effective for specific patients.”
 Dr. Reale explained that RCCA uses an evidence-based, data-driven approach to individualize each patient’s care.